rvbug/QML/README.md

 > ## Essentials
 rustup - Manages rust installation
 cargo new - create a new binary or library
+To run - use `cargo run --bin filename` or `cargp run -q --bin filename`

 > ## Print & Format Macros
   Printing is handled by a series of macros defined in std::fmt some of which include. `format!` - writes formatted text to String.